Kingdom of Poland (1917–1918): Austria-Hungary

 During the first year of the war, German and Austrian troops quickly conquered Russian Vistula Land, former Congress Poland, and in 1915 divided its administration between a German Governor General in Warsaw and an Austrian counterpart in Lublin.
 During the German military campaign in the ethnically Polish territory, Poles were subjected to forced labour and confiscation of food and private property.
+Candidates also came from the Polish aristocracy itself, namely Zdzisław Lubomirski, member of the Regency Council, Janusz Franciszek Radziwiłł, and even Josef Pilsudski himself.